-2.16 The Cabinet approved a draft Hillingdon Biodiversity Action Plan for consultation in July 2004.
+2.18 The Cabinet approved a draft Hillingdon Biodiversity Action Plan for consultation in July 2004.
 The public consultation of the document took place in the months covering February and March 2005 as set out in the LDS.
 The document was re-scheduled for adoption in July 2005.
 Following re-scheduling of the completion of the final document, the Action Plan was approved in July 2005.
 It was not formally adopted or published.
 Because of this, the Action Plan was re-examined by the Hillingdon Biodiversity Partnership in the final quarter of 2006, and updated.
 There were no significant changes.
 At Hillingdon's Cabinet on 12th December 2006, approval was given for the final version, adoption and publication of the Action Plan in January 2007.
-Due to staffing shortages this document is still awaiting adoption.
+However, the arrangements for formal publication and adoption have been delayed to December 2009.